SvenGarson/linked-list-in-C/README.md

   + traverse in order gets the right number and order of nodes, none for empty lili's
   + has key is false when key not in list
   + has key true when key in list
-  + reverse empty list has no effect
+  + reverse empty list has no effectcls
   + reverse single entry list has no effect
   + reverse many entried list reversed the list accordingly
   + operations work between different linked list instances
+  + failure when adding duplicated + no side-effect (size and entry)
+  + failure when deleing non-existen entries + no side-effect (size and entry)
 - guards
   + all functions argument guards on multiple levels + no side-effects
 - notification